Serving ON including the Greater Toronto area

 Installing Foundation Wall Anchors

-At Clarke Basement Systems, we recommend the Geo-Lock™ Wall Anchor System, when possible, to stabilize failing foundation walls.
-Our contractors follow these six steps when installing our warranted wall anchor system:
+At Clarke Basement Systems, we recommend the Geo-Lock™ Wall Anchor System, to stabilize failing foundation walls.
+Our contractors follow these six steps when installing our warrantied wall anchor system:

-Auguring a hole in the earth for a foundation repair in Orangeville
+Auguring a hole in the earth for a foundation repair in Pickering

 Digging Holes For the Earth Anchors